-You don’t necessarily need weeks of usage time from the built in battery, but the average is now about 2 weeks.
+You don’t necessarily need weeks of usage time from the built-in rechargeable battery, but the average is now about 2 if not 3 weeks.

-If you are a regular traveller, neither of these are ideal as you would likely need to take the charging stand with you.
+If you are a regular traveler, neither of these are ideal as you would likely need to take the charging stand with you.